raphaeleidus/grunt-lazyload/README.md

 ```

 ## Documentation
 Lazy loading npm tasks means making every grunt run noticibly faster.
-For one of my projects if shaves 400ms off every run.
+For one of my projects it shaves almost 400ms off every run.
 Which when you want to just concat the file, is noticable.
-Or when you are trying to make your deploys as fast as possible 400ms here can help keep things snappy.
+Or when you are trying to make your deploys as fast as possible, 400ms here can help keep things snappy.

 #### Before Lazy Loading
 ![Before Lazy Loading](screenshots/no-lazyloading.png)